 But he had invested in hotel sector stocks as well, which performed well.
-So this had balanced his porfolio well.
+So this had balanced his portfolio well.

 In 2020, with the outbreak of Covid-19, pharma stocks picked up well while hotel stocks were down.
 His portfolio was still in green thanks to the surge in prices of pharma stocks.

 This is how diversification helps.
-Diversification need only be considered among stocks or sector but across investment instruments such as equities, debts, and mutual funds.
+Diversification need only be considered among stocks or sectors but across investment instruments such as equities, debts, and mutual funds.

 Most new stock investors suffer losses since they allow their emotions to govern their buy/sale decisions.
 For example, the recent market crash due to the lockdown resulted in many investors selling good-quality stocks at low prices due to panic.

-You should ideally make decision against facts and data and probably hold on to quality stocks while redeeming the ones that are not fundamentally strong.
+You should ideally make decisions against facts and data and probably hold on to quality stocks while redeeming the ones that are not fundamentally strong.